Asgard's Wrath

-Asgard's Wrath is a 2019 action role-playing game developed by Sanzaru Games and published by Oculus Studios for the Oculus Rift virtual reality headset.
+Asgard's Wrath is a 2019 action role-playing game developed by Sanzaru Games and published by Oculus Studios for the Oculus Rift, a virtual reality headset.
 In the game, the player assumes control of a Norse god who must guide several mortal heroes to fulfill their destinies.
-The game received generally positive reviews upon release.
+The game received generally positive reviews.
+Asgard's Wrath 2 was released on the Meta Quest 2 and Meta Quest 3 in 2023.

 Gameplay

 Asgard's Wrath is an action role-playing game designed for virtual reality (VR) headsets.
 Set in the Norse mythology, the game sees the player assuming control of a Norse god who is under the tutelage of Loki.
 The God must fulfill Loki's request to guide several preordained mortal heroes to fulfill their destinies.
 The game features five different heroes, each with its own play style and special abilities.
 Each hero has their own weapon, though weapons can be picked up from defeated enemies.
 Players swing their sword to defeat enemies and parry to deflect attacks.
 The weapon can be thrown at enemies and magically summoned back to the player's hand.
 Some of these weapons have status properties such as lightning and poison.
 Players need to consume food to restore health.
 As players explore, they can complete side missions, explore dungeons and find treasure chests and crates that can be used to craft useful materials.
 Players can also recruit various animals and transform them into humanoid companions, known as "followers", who can assist the players in solving puzzles and combat.
 Loki must give the player the ability to do so.